FRCTeam4069/frc-scouting/README.md

 Next, open `/etc/apache2/apache2.conf` in a text editor.
 (Use `sudo` to ensure you have editing permissions.)
 Scroll down until you find the line `<Directory />`.
 It should be the first in a series of a few HTML-like tags containing permissions for various folders.
 Between `<Directory />` and the matching `</Directory>` tag, there should be a line that begins with `Options`.
 Change this line so that the full text is `Options Indexes FollowSymLinks`.
 Change the next line to `AllowOverride None` and the line after that to `Require all granted`.

-Finally, after the last `</Directory>`, create a new tag, replacing `/path/to/frc-scouting/html` with the absolute path to the `html` subfolder in this repository:
+Finally, after the last `</Directory>`, create a new tag, replacing `/path/to/frc-scouting/html` with the absolute path to the `html` subfolder in this repository, and making sure to use single tabs instead of spaces:

 ```
 <Directory /path/to/frc-scouting/html>
 	Options +ExecCGI
 	AddHandler cgi-script .py
 </Directory>
 ```